microsoft/napajs/docs/api/transport.md

 Load a shareable object from handle.

 ### <a name="transportcontext-sharedcount"></a> context.sharedCount: number
-Count of shareable objects saved in current context.
+Count of shareable objects saved in the current context.

 ## <a name="transportable"></a> Interface `Transportable`
-Interface for Transportable object.
+Interface for the Transportable object.
 ### <a name="transportable-cid"></a> transportable.cid: string
 Get accessor for [Constructor ID](#constructor-id).
-It is used to lookup constructor for payload of current class.
+It is used to lookup constructor for the payload of the current class.

 ### <a name="transportable-marshall"></a> transportable.marshall(context: TransportContext): object
-Marshall transform this object into a plain JavaScript object with the help of [TransportContext](#transport-context).
+Marshall transforms this object into a plain JavaScript object with the help of [TransportContext](#transport-context).

 ### <a name="transportable.unmarshall"></a> transportable.unmarshall(payload: object, context: TransportContext): void
-Unmarshall transform marshalled payload into current object.
+Unmarshall transforms marshalled payload into current object.

 ## <a name="transportableobject"></a> Abstract class `TransportableObject`
 TBD